B.A., University of California, Berkeley (Physics)

 As I reached my 20's, I gave many more official academic presentations.
 I've presented posters at conferences including Quantum Field Theory and Biomedical Informatics, given several talks in my Berkeley classes, and finally taught a semester-long section of Psychology Statistics in my Cognitive Science graduate program at UC San Diego.
 It was also my responsibility to grade papers and provide office hours for both that statistics class and an intermediate Probability/ Intro to Artifical Intelligence class at UCSD.

-I have since worked in Machine Learning and Data Science at a growing software company, started my own e-commerce company, and I now spend the mornings of my weekdays negotiating private equity funding for small businesses.
+I have since worked in Machine Learning and Data Science at a growing software company, started my own e-commerce company, and negotiated private equity funding for small businesses.

-I look forward to helping you learn.
+I look forward to helping you or your student become confident in school!
 Contact me!
 Hello!

 I've been teaching in one form or another for my whole life.
 It started as a young teenager when I began teaching Taekwondo to kids of all ages.
 My students were always very successful on the tests, a result that I cultivated by keeping the class structure new and creative, while providing highly personalized tips for each kid's